Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

-In some sense the Fujiki construction is fully general. \begin{thm} Let $\mathcal{G}$ be a finite automorphism group on $S^n$.
+In some sense the Fujiki construction is fully general. \begin{thm} Let $\mathcal{G}$ be a finite automorphism group of $S^n$.
 Let $Y\rightarrow S^n/\mathcal{G}$ be a terminalization.
-If $Y$ is an irreducible symplectic variety with simply connected smooth locus, then there exists: \begin{itemize} \item a K3 surface $\Sigma$, \item a finite symplectic automorphism group $G$ on $\Sigma$ which is abelian when $n\geq3$, \item a valid involution $\theta$, \end{itemize} such that: \end{thm} This theorem is a consequence of Theorem \ref{quotientsvalide} and is proven in Section \ref{mainthsection}.
+If $Y$ is an irreducible symplectic variety with simply connected smooth locus, then there exists: \begin{itemize} \item a K3 surface $\Sigma$, \item a finite symplectic automorphism group $G$ on $\Sigma$ which is abelian when $n\geq3$, \item a valid involution $\theta$, \end{itemize} such that all Kähler terminalizations of $\Sigma^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$ are deformation equivalent to $Y$. \end{thm} This theorem is a consequence of Theorem \ref{quotientsvalide} and is proven in Section \ref{mainthsection}.
 Let $\prod S_i$ be the product of K3 surfaces not all isomorphic.
-Let $\mathcal{G}$ be a finite automorphism group on $\prod S_i$.
-According to \cite[Page 10, Remark b]{Beauville}, a terminalization $Y\rightarrow \prod S_i/\mathcal{G}$ will not be primitively symplectic.
-Therefore, we see with Theorem \ref{geneth} that the Fujiki construction covers all possible examples obtained from quotients of products of K3 surfaces.
+Let $\mathcal{G}$ be a finite automorphism group of $\prod S_i$.
+According to \cite[Page 10, Remark b]{Beauville}, a terminalization $Y\rightarrow \prod S_i/\mathcal{G}$ is not primitively symplectic.
+Therefore, we see with Theorem \ref{geneth} that, up to deformation, the Fujiki construction covers all possible examples obtained from quotients of products of K3 surfaces.

-In dimension 4, the Fujiki construction leads to several examples of irreducible symplectic orbifolds. \begin{defi} A finite symplectic automorphism group $G$ on a K3 surface $S$ will be said \emph{admissible} if $S/G$ has only singularities of type $A_1$, $A_2$, $A_3$ or $A_5$. \end{defi} This definition is related to the notion of admissible singularities of Fujiki in \cite[Section 7]{Fujiki}.
+In dimension 4, the Fujiki construction leads to several examples of irreducible symplectic orbifolds. \begin{defi} A finite symplectic automorphism group $G$ on a K3 surface $S$ is said \emph{admissible} if $S/G$ has only singularities of type $A_1$, $A_2$, $A_3$ or $A_5$. \end{defi} This definition is related to the notion of admissible singularities of Fujiki in \cite[Section 7]{Fujiki}.
 Indeed, if $G$ is admissible, then $S^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ has admissible singularities in the sense of Fujiki.
 It corresponds to singularities with a well known orbifold terminalization (see Section \ref{recallFujiki} for more details). \begin{thm} All the possible (up to deformation) irreducible symplectic orbifolds in dimension 4 obtained by Fujiki construction with an admissible group $G$ are listed below.
 We provide their second Betti number $b_2$, the group $G$ used for the construction and their singularities:

 \end{thm} The previous theorem is a consequence of Theorem \ref{main3} and Proposition \ref{defequiprop}.
 The numbers $a_k$ correspond to the number of symplectic cyclic singularities of order k, for $k\leq 6$.
 In dimension 4, there are several possibilities for symplectic cyclic singularities of order 8.
 In our case there are of analytic type: $\C^4/\left\langle g\right\rangle$ with: $g=\diag(\xi_8,\xi_8^{-1},\xi_8^{3},\xi_8^{5})$ and their number is denoted by $a_8$.
 The number $\mathfrak{b}_k$ corresponds to the number of singular points of the analytic form $\C^4/\left\langle g,s\right\rangle$ with: